Clinical UM Guideline

 FESS is the most commonly used surgical technique to treat medically unresponsive chronic sinusitis and other serious conditions of the nasal sinuses that result in impaired sinus drainage.
 FESS uses small fiber optic tools to access the nasal sinuses through the nares to remove diseased tissue and bone.
 This may result in opened sinus passageways, improved mucus drainage, and promotion of healthy tissue growth.

 Prior to the creation and adoption of FESS, the standard treatment method involved the creation of a surgical opening in the upper jaw above the front teeth.
 The use of FESS allows for a much less invasive and traumatic procedure, shorter surgery and healing times, less postoperative discomfort, and fewer surgical complications.
 FESS has become a generally accepted alternative to open sinus surgery for indications requiring access to a nasal sinus.
-These include evaluation or treatment of tumors, polyps, chronic rhinosinusitis, cerebrospinal fluid rhinorrhea, encephalocele, posterior epistaxis, allergic fungal sinusitis, and persistent facial pain after other causes ruled out.
+These include evaluation or treatment of tumors, polyps, chronic rhinosinusitis (CRS), cerebrospinal fluid rhinorrhea, encephalocele, posterior epistaxis, allergic fungal sinusitis, and persistent facial pain after other causes ruled out.

 Despite having been widely adopted, only a few controlled trials evaluating the use of FESS for various conditions have been published in the medical literature.
-One randomized controlled trial (RCT) by Blomqvist (2001) compared medical treatment for nasal polyps with surgery followed by medical treatment in 32 subjects with a follow-up of 1 year.
+One randomized controlled trial (RCT) by Blomqvist (2001) compared medical treatment for nasal polyps with surgery followed by medical treatment in 32 participants with a follow-up of 1 year.
 The authors reported that surgery reduced the polyp score and improved nasal obstruction symptoms, but did not help with hyposmia (reduced sense of smell).
 Another study by Penttila (1997) reported the results of a randomized study comparing FESS vs. the Caldwell-Luc (C-L) open procedure for the treatment of chronic maxillary sinusitis.
 Follow-up ranged from 5 to 9 years with 128 individuals responding.
-The authors report that the outcomes for the FESS group were approximately equivalent to that in the C-L group.
+The authors reported that the outcomes for the FESS group were approximately equivalent to that in the C-L group.

-A prospective, RCT of medical vs. surgical treatment of polypoid and nonpolypoid chronic rhinosinusitis (CRS) is described by Ragab and colleagues (2004).
+A prospective, RCT of medical vs. surgical treatment of polypoid and nonpolypoid CRS is described by Ragab and colleagues (2004).
 In this study, 90 people with CRS were randomized to either medical or surgical therapy with FESS.
 The study found that both the medical and surgical treatments for CRS significantly improved almost all subjective and objective parameters of CRS.
 The study found no significant difference between the two groups.
 The authors conclude that CRS should initially be treated with maximal medical therapy (including antibiotics and topical steroids) with surgical treatment being reserved for cases refractory to medical therapy.

 Bitner and colleagues (2021) performed a meta-analysis in which individuals were categorized as either having FESS or rhinoplasty alone or combined.
 Six of the studies reviewed provided information for further quantitative analysis and included 190 individuals who underwent FESS and rhinoplasty, 45 individuals who underwent FESS and 170 who underwent rhinoplasty.
 All participants were similar across all studies with mean age ranging from 24.5 and 40.6 years.
 The individuals that underwent combined surgery or FESS alone had a clinical diagnosis of CRS.
 Postoperative complications were observed in 23 of 190 (12.1%) combined cases, in 2 of 45 (4.4%) FESS cases and in 10 of 170 (5.9%) rhinoplasty cases.
 Major complications were defined as prolonging the hospital length of stay and/or required intervention.
 Major complications were observed in 11 (5.8%) combined cases, 0 (0%) FESS cases and 6 (3.5%) rhinoplasty cases.
 Major complications occurred in 5.8% of combined cases compared to 0% of FESS cases and 3.5% of rhinoplasty cases.
 The researcher’s analysis indicated there was no associated increased risk in postoperative complications when combining surgeries compared to rhinoplasty.
 In addition, there were no major differences in reoccurrence of CRS symptoms, revision rate, or individual satisfaction.